RasaHQ/chat-widget/storybook/README.md

-# Storybook for Rasa Chatbot Widget
+# Storybook for Rasa Chat Widget

-Welcome to the Storybook for the Rasa Chatbot Widget!
-This Storybook provides comprehensive documentation and interactive demonstrations for the Rasa Chatbot Widget, making it easy for developers to understand, integrate, and customize the widget in their applications.
+Welcome to the Storybook for the Rasa Chat Widget!
+This Storybook provides comprehensive documentation and interactive demonstrations for the Rasa Chat Widget, making it easy for developers to understand, integrate, and customize the widget in their applications.

 ## Installation